 Garden tips: Sweet pinxter azalea works well as a specimen plant, in a mass planting or naturalistic landscape, and in containers.
 Young plants may appear straggly but will fill in and spread out as they mature.
-They are propagated by seed and division.

-Sweet pinxter azalea plants are occasionally available at nurseries that specialize in native plants.
-Visit PlantRealFlorida.org to find a native nursery on your area.
+Sweet pinxter azalea is available from nurseries that specialize in Florida native plants.
+Visit www.PlantRealFlorida.org to find a nursery in your area.